twrecked/hass-aarlo/README.md

 _Aarlo_ needs a dedicated _Arlo_ account.
 If you try to reuse an existing account, for example, the one you use on the _Arlo_ app on your phone, the app and this integration will constantly fight to log in.
 This is an _Arlo_ limitation.

-The dedicated _Aarlo_ account needs admin access to set the alarm levels and read certain status values.
+The dedicated _Aarlo_ account needs `Allow Access Rights` to be enabled to set the alarm levels and read certain status values.

 See [the _Arlo_ documentation](https://kb.arlo.com/000062933/How-do-I-add-friends-on-my-Arlo-Secure-app-Arlo-Secure-4-0#:~:text=To%20add%20a%20friend%20to%20your%20Arlo%20account%3A&text=Tap%20or%20click%20to%20add,grant%20the%20user%20additional%20privileges.) for further instructions.